f4rh4d-4hmed/BDIX-TESTER/README.md

 - `requests`: For making HTTP requests to check the links.
 - `colorama`: For adding color to the output text.
-- `keyboard`: For handling user input and keyboard events.

 These dependencies are listed in the `requirements.txt` file and can be installed using the provided command.

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements and new bdix links, please open an issue or submit a pull request.

 ## License